paneldata/twinlife/metadata/study.md

 - E.g., same or different clothing, confusion of the twins, undertakings with twins

-The data delivery consists of a certain number of data files in different data formats:

-- One master data set (ZA6701_master_v$): Includes information on the gross sample, such as consistency checked, time stable variables (sex, year of birth, relation to twins, zygosity) and wave-specific variables (person type, response status, family composition) about all individuals included in TwinLife in each wave
-- One data file in person-wave-format (‘long format’; ZA6701_person_v$): Each surveyed person has one data row for each survey wave.
-The data set includes data of the personal interviews as well as information about the household.
-Wave identifier is the variable wid.
-- One data set for each survey wave in family format (‘wide format’; ZA6701_family_wave_x_v$), in which each family has one data row (information of each participating person in the family is stored in separate variables/columns).
-These data sets are restructured from the person-wave-format and therefore include the same data.
-- One data set (ZA6701_zygosity_v$) that includes the information of the twin zygosity assessment
-- Two data sets (one in family and person format, respectively; e.g. ZA6701_person_add_scales_v$ in the person-wave-format) containing additionally generated scales, as well as age- and sex-corrected residuals of these scales (e.g. personality and parenting style)
-- One data set in which the survey mode for each variable on the individual level (ZA6701_mode_v$) is documented

-The data are adjusted for filter errors, i.e. data that was collected due to wrong filter conditions has been overwritten.

 ## Method

 The TwinLife panel combines a sequential cohort-design with an extended twin family-design (ETFD).
 The related surveys are conducted yearly, whereat the mode alternates between face-to-face at